Data Analyst Career Path: How to Start and Career Progression in 2024

 Portfolio Projects

-Projects help demonstrate that you have the skills needed to succeed on the job, show you are a self-starter and that you can execute the entire data analytics process with minimal supervision.
+Data analytics projects help demonstrate that you have the skills needed to succeed on the job, show you are a self-starter, and that you can execute the entire data analytics process with minimal supervision.

 Choose projects that entail various stages of data analysis: